Bathroom Wall Paneling Ideas

 The majority of homes, both old and new, could really use some help when it comes to bathroom design.
 Even most brand new homes come with finished bathrooms that are kind of boring.
 These could be McMansions, tract homes or even custom spec builds.
-Sure, they ticked some of the major boxes, the living room has big windows, the floor plan is open and the kitchen is top of the line, but when it comes to the bathrooms there’s nothing really special about any of them.
-No built-ins, no interesting moldings, no wainscoting and zero wow factor.
-Every finish is generic and they all need some architectural help beyond just decorative accessories.
+Sure, they tick some of the major boxes, living rooms have big windows, the floor plan is open and kitchen are top of the line, but when it comes to bathroom wall trim there’s nothing special about any of them.
+No built-ins, no wall paneling, no wainscoting and zero wow factor.
+Every finish is generic and they all need some help beyond some decorative accessories.

-Nothing’s special about most of the bathrooms we’re called to remodel.
+Nothing’s special about the majority of bathrooms we remodel.
 Clients who call us know that filling their bathroom full of “stuff” just to mask the fact it was poorly designed won’t really make them happy.
 And I know they’re not alone.
-All of us want unforgettable homes full of charm and character, but often we buy based on other things.
+All of us want unforgettable homes full of charm and character, but we generally buy based on other things.
 Location, size, school district or budget are some of the most common reasons.
-Even million dollar, spacious, mass-produced tract houses generally lack the character which gives a house some innate charm.
+Even million dollar, spacious, mass-produced tract homes generally lack the character that gives an older home some innate charm.

-Vintage homes have some of the most impressive moldings and finish work you’ll see, but they come at a cost.
-Generally older homes aren’t laid out as well as newer ones, the closet space is a joke, the windows are crap, they’re not insulated well, their drafty, creaky and the mechanical systems are sure to need major updating.
-While they have a lot of the charming things you really love the drawbacks are often too major to ignore.
+Vintage homes have some of the most impressive wall moldings and finish work you’ll see, but they come at a cost.
+Generally older homes aren’t laid out as well as newer ones, the closet space is a joke, the windows are crap, they’re not insulated well, the floors creak and the mechanical systems are sure to need major updating.
+While they have a lot of the charming wall finishes you really love, the drawbacks are often too major to ignore.
 So what do you do?

 Today we’re kick starting a new design series, ‘How to add character and charm to your “basic” home’, starting with Bathroom Wall Paneling.

-Wall paneling has proven to be super impactful on both the look and feel of just about any room we use it in.
-We’ll cover the best wall paneling designs, with lots of example pics for your look book.
-We’re hoping this can be a resource to anyone, with any style of home, with any size budget, because using wall paneling can instantly transform a room without spending a fortune.
-As someone who’s job it is to design and build some of the finest luxury custom homes in NJ, I will tell you that if you take some time to elevate the architecture of the room, then you don’t need as much “stuff” to make it beautiful.
+Wall paneling has proven to be super impactful on both the look and feel of just about any room we install it in.
+We’ll cover the best wall paneling designs, with lots of example pictures for your look book.
+We’re hoping this can be a resource to anyone, with any style home, with any size budget, because using wall paneling can instantly transform a room without spending a fortune.
+As someone who’s job it is to design and build some of the finest luxury custom homes, I can tell you that if you take some time to elevate the walls of the bathroom, then you don’t need as much “stuff” to make it beautiful.